City Campus

 The topic ranges from understanding the molecular, biochemical and cellular events that underpin communication between nerve cells, through to the execution of complex behaviours such as playing a piano.
 Higher cognitive functions, such as learning, memory and emotions ultimately depend upon cellular and neuronal networks that neuroscience endeavours to reveal and explain.
 The discipline grows in importance to society as the aged proportion of the population increases, bringing new challenges in the treatment and management of neurological disorders.

-4 Highers at BBBC (BBCC for widening access entry) including Biology or Chemistry plus Maths at B and Biology and Chemistry at C.
+4 Highers at BBCC (BCCC for widening access entry) including Biology or Chemistry plus Maths, Biology and Chemistry.

 September